choderalab/yank/docs/analysis.rst

 PyMBAR.
 The equilibrated and decorrelated data :ref:`are analyzed by MBAR <mbar_algorithm>` with default values for the initial guess.
-If there are unsampled states, such as when :ref:`anisotropic-dispersion corrections are accounted for <ansiotropic_algorithm>`, then the free energy difference to those states are also estimated.
+If there are unsampled states, such as when :ref:`anisotropic-dispersion corrections are accounted for <ansiotropic_algorithm>`, then the free energy difference to those states are also estimated using one-sided exponential reweighting.
 The final :doc:`free energy difference of scientific interest <theory>`, such as binding or hydration, is taken when multiple phases' free energies are added together, along with any :ref:`standard state corrections <standard_state_algorithm>`.